 17 A horse is a vain hope for safety; Neither shall it deliver any by its great strength.

 5 Thus says the LORD: “Cursed is the man who trusts in man and makes flesh his strength, Whose heart departs from the LORD.

-Simon Peter was undoubtedly a highly skilled, experienced and diligent fisherman, yet he caught nothing in spite of toiling diligently all night until when he put his trust in Jesus’ Word that he should launch out into the deep and let down his nets for a catch.
+Simon Peter was undoubtedly a highly-skilled, experienced, and diligent fisherman.
+Yet, he caught nothing despite toiling diligently all night until when he put his trust in Jesus’ Word that he should launch out into the deep and let down his nets for a catch.

 1 So it was, as the multitude pressed about Him to hear the word of God, that He stood by the Lake of Gennesaret,